nickfargo/course/src/pipeline.coffee.md

 automatically recover to `running`, with `value` piped to the element that follows the `catch`.

-                else
+                unless value is undefined
-                  return if value.control? and invocation?.jump value
+                  return if value?.control? and invocation?.jump value
-                  @args = args = if value is undefined then emptySet
+                  @args = args = if value is null then emptySet
                   else if isArray value then value else [value]
                   @relay.apply this, args